SoldComps

 Category-only search — browse eBay categories without a keyword

 • AddedNew GET /v1/scrape/category endpoint: pass a categoryId and get sold listings for the entire category, no keyword required.
-Useful for tracking hardware, collectibles, or any niche where you want everything sold in a category rather than a specific search term.
+Useful for tracking hardware, collectibles, or any niche where you want everything sold in a category.

-• AddedSupports all the same filters as /v1/scrape — ebaySite, page, count, daysToScrape, sortOrder, minPrice, maxPrice, itemLocation, itemCondition, and sellerType on EU sites.
+• AddedSupports all the same filters as /v1/scrapeebaySite, page, count, sortOrder, minPrice, maxPrice, itemLocation, itemCondition, and sellerType on EU sites.

 Full-resolution thumbnail URLs